 The ninja, a silent assassin and master of the shadows, is a fitting character for any stealth game.
 However, aside from notable ninja titles such as Tenchu, Shinobi, and Ninja Gaiden, this powerful, yet fragile, master of death has had little success in the video game world, especially in the stealth genre.
 That is, however, up until now.
-In Klei Entertainment’s 2012 XBLA title Mark of the Ninja, a true ninja stealth game is realized, recasting the ninja as a master of darkness and shadow and reestablishing the idea of what a pure stealth-game should be.
+In Klei Entertainment’s new 2012 XBLA title Mark of the Ninja, a true ninja stealth game is realized, recasting the ninja as a master of darkness and shadow, and reestablishing the scale on what a pure stealth-game should be.

 The ninja is amazingly mobile, able to scale walls, grapple to elevated platforms, crawl through ventilation shafts, and more.
 With all of this, the controls are unfailingly responsive and quickly become an extension of your thoughts, allowing you to do exactly what you want, precisely when you want to.
 Items are mapped to the D-pad, creating an uninterrupted and smooth gameplay experience; however, a great deal of the controls’ success and pacing of the game is due to how exceptionally readable the world is.
 Simple cones of light and line of sight allow for zero confusion when it comes to staying invisible, and your fine-tuned ninja senses of sound are represented through visual ripples.